 One of their local providers, photo courtesy of their instagram feed -

 Does something about sorting through a freezer case of frozen-solid butterballs looking for a focal point for your Thanksgiving meal freak you out?
 You're right to be freaked!
 Don' buy something you can't see!
 It could turn out to be the biggest anti-climax of your life!
 Don't do it!
 Get a local turkey.
 There is nothing more amazing tasting than a fresh turkey that was allowed to wander the fields showing off its caruncles.
 Here are just a few of the places you can pick up a "real" turkey.

-top-quality meats.
-This year for Thanksgiving they are offering 4 options
+with top-quality meats.
+This year for Thanksgiving they are offering 4

 Photo courtesy of Woodstock Meat's Instagram feed here.